Washington Warrior Invite NIETOC Bid

 Debaters should communicate and run arguments that clash with those of the other team.
 I flow arguments and do consider drops, but debaters need to point out which issues are most important.
 The final focus for each team should be where the debaters frame the round and tell me why I should vote for them.
 I expect debaters to be polite.

-I am a public forum judge...not policy.
+I am a down to earth judge.
 Organization and presentation are the keys to a winning round.
 Fast speaking will get you nowhere; and may cost you a round if the round is close.

 Just debate the resolution; be organized; have a good time; good luck.